The Bus Rapid Transit Investment Problem: Appendix: Additional Instance Details and Evaluations

-In the appendix, additional information about the numerical experiments and the Greater Copenhagen case study is provided. \Cref{fig:costs} and \Cref{fig:costs-movia} show the upgrade costs and the infrastructure improvements per segment as well as which segments belong to the same municipality for the artificial instances and the case study, respectively.
-As a supplement to \Cref{fig:pareto_25_unit}, \Cref{fig:pareto_25_cost_pattern} shows the evaluation of the non-dominated points of \SOCtwo{$\star$}{$Z\geq 1$} for the artificial instances with the cost patterns ENDS and MIDDLE.
+In the appendix, additional information about the numerical experiments and the Greater Copenhagen case study is provided. \Cref{fig:costs} and \Cref{fig:costs-movia} show the upgrade costs and the infrastructure improvements per segment as well as which segments belong to the same municipality for the artificial instances and the case study, respectively. \Cref{fig:graphs} depicts the graphs of the artificial instances, marking the locations of stations with high demand within the demand patterns \LargeStationsDemand{} and \EndStationsDemand{}. \Cref{fig:hist-distances} shows the corresponding histograms of the travel distances of the passengers.
+Moreover, as a supplement to \Cref{fig:pareto_25_unit}, \Cref{fig:pareto_25_cost_pattern} shows the evaluation of the non-dominated points of \SOCtwo{$\star$}{$Z\geq 1$} for the artificial instances with the cost patterns ENDS and MIDDLE.
+Further plots that depict which segments are upgraded at certain investment budget levels are provided at \url{https://doi.org/10.11583/DTU.c.6805470}.